-Representing relations between objects is a fundamental requirement in the case of BIM.
-In effect, relations are necessary to describe positions, and displacements of components (i.e. diagnosis on lacks and failures in tubes and pipelines, navigation inside a building, etc.) (Nüchter et al., 2008) (Cantzler et al. 2003).
+In a BIM context, it is necessary to represent relations between objects.
+In effect relations are required to describe positions and displacements of components (i.e. diagnosis on lacks and failures in tubes and pipelines, navigation inside a building, etc.) (Nüchter et al., 2008) (Cantzler et al. 2003).

-Some proposes detail the different spatial relations in a BIM context: aggregation, topological and directional relationships.
+Different spatial relations can be described in the BIM: aggregation, topological and directional relationships.
 Aggregation (i.e. part of, belong to, etc.), could be modeled with a hierarchical-based tree representation that permits to describe the composition in a local-to-global way.
 For example, nodes could represent objects or primitives and arc could represent the aggregation relations linking them (Fitzgibbon et al., 1997).
-Topological relationships (i.e. connected to, inside, outside of, over, etc.), and directional relationships (i.e. above, below, etc.), can be represented by a graphbased.
+Topological relationships (i.e. connected to, inside, outside of, over, etc.), can be represented by a graph-based.
 However, it is possible to represent all those spatial relationships by using a B-Rep representation.